Humphry Osmond: Work with psychedelics

 Osmond is also known for a study in the late 1950s in which he attempted to cure alcoholics with LSD.
 He claimed to have achieved a 50% success rate.
 Osmond noticed that some drinkers were only able to give up drinking after an episode of delirium tremens and tried to replicate this state in patients by giving them high doses of the drug.
 This came to be known as the psychedelic treatment model, contrasted to the psycholytic model that used low doses to help release repressed material from the mind which it was hoped would help the psychotherapeutic process.
 One of Osmond's patients during this time was Bill W., co-founder of Alcoholics Anonymous.
-But with psychedelics' growing reputation for enabling spiritual insight, Bill W. hoped to recapture a mystical state of consciousness that he had experienced, years earlier, in 1935, without a drug, or so he thought, during a cure in Dr William Duncan Silkworth run Charles B. Towns hospital for Drugs and Alcohol Addiction in New-York City.
+But with psychedelics' growing reputation for enabling spiritual insight, Bill W. hoped to recapture a mystical state of consciousness that he had experienced, years earlier, without a drug.

 Involvement with the Native American Church

 Osmond participated in a Native American Church ceremony in which he ingested peyote, regarded by the Native Americans as sacred.
-His hosts were Plains Indians, members of the Red Pheasant Band, and the all-night ceremony took place near North Battleford (in the region of the South Saskatchewan River).
+His hosts were Plains Indians, members of the Red Pheasant Band.
+The all-night ceremony took place at Cando, Saskatchewan, near North Battleford (in the region of the South Saskatchewan River).
 Osmond published his report on the experience in Tomorrow magazine, Spring 1961.
 He reported details of the ceremony, the environment in which it took place, the peyote's effects, his hosts' courtesy, and his conjectures about the experience's meaning for them and for the Native American Church.